debjani-bhowmick/p1-drl-navigation/Report.md

 Based on the exisiting policy, agents take action in the environment at that time step.
 The primary objective of the learning algorithm is to find an optimal policy&mdash;i.e., a policy that maximizes the reward for the agent.
 It is important to note that the set of possible actions are not known a priori, thus the optimal policy has to be discovered by interacting with the environment and recording observations.
 Therefore, the agent "learns" the policy through a process of trial-and-error that iteratively maps various environment states to the actions that yield the highest reward.
 This type of algorithm is called **Q-Learning**.

- We provide below details related to the motivation for this work, installation of the code, main findings etc below.
+ We further provide below the details related to the motivation for this work, instructions related to the installation of the code, experimental details and the main findings, among others.

 ## Environment <a name="Environment"></a>